Easy Thanksgiving Turkey Recipe

 Here’s what you’ll need for this easy turkey recipe:

-- Aromatics for the Cavity: I use onion, garlic, lemon and fresh herbs.
-Peel and quarter the onion, cut a whole head of garlic in half crosswise, and quarter the lemon.
+• Aromatics for the Cavity: I use onion, garlic, lemon and fresh herbs.
 You’ll need fresh rosemary and thyme for the herb butter, so save a few sprigs of each to put in the cavity.

-- Herb Butter: This brings amazing flavor to the roast turkey!
+• Herb Butter: This brings amazing flavor to the roast turkey!
 For the garlic herb butter you’ll need butter, garlic, lemon zest, fresh thyme, fresh rosemary, salt and pepper.
-Between the lemon, garlic, butter and fresh herbs, this makes the turkey taste incredible.
+This makes the turkey taste incredible.

 You Don’t Need a Fancy Roasting Pan